tensorflow/models/research/object_detection/g3doc/defining_your_own_model.md

   postprocess functions.
 * `postprocess`: Convert predicted output tensors to final detections.
 * `loss`: Compute scalar loss tensors with respect to provided groundtruth.
-* `restore`: Load a checkpoint into the Tensorflow graph.
+* `restore`: Load a checkpoint into the TensorFlow graph.

 Given a `DetectionModel` at training time, we pass each image batch through the following sequence of functions to compute a loss which can be optimized via